trashbirdecology/luisdva.github.io/_posts/2018-05-09-excel-trivia.md

 {% endhighlight %}

 I simply copied and pasted the output.
-With this code, we won't have to copy and paste manually for hundreds of questions across six different topics.
+With this code, we won't have to copy and paste manually the hundreds of questions across six different topics in the actual production file for the board game.

 [[1]]